StenlyTU/LFCS-official/stuff/Networking.md

 ## Start, stop, and check the status of network services

-* Network services are controlled as other daemon with `systemctl` command
+* Network services are controlled as other daemon with `systemctl` command.
   * `systemctl status servicename`

-* With `netstat` it is possible to list internet port opened by a process
+* With `netstat` it is possible to list internet port opened by a process.
   * `yum -y install net-tools`
-  * `netstat -tln` - Show TCP port opened by processes
+  * `netstat -tln` - Show TCP port opened by processes.

 ## Statically route IP traffic